Skip to content

 else:

-Is scaler per Time series: {self.create_scaler_per_time_series}
+Is transformer per Time series: {self.create_transformer_per_time_series}

-Are scalers premade: {self.are_scalers_premade}
+Are transformers premade: {self.transformer_factory.has_already_initialized}

-Are premade scalers partial_fitted: {self.partial_fit_initialized_scalers}'''
+Are premade transformers partial_fitted: {self.partial_fit_initialized_transformers}'''

 if self.include_time: